Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

-according to which the probability of excitation of the detector initially in the ground state is ${\cal P}_{{\rm d},0}(t)=0$ for all $t$.
+where ${\bar H}_m=H_m+\Delta$ and where $\Delta$ and $\Gamma_{nm}$ are $\alpha$-independent QED matrix elements, namely, the Lamb-shift and the Fermi-golden-rule spontaneous emission rate respectively (see Supplementary Note~XI).
+The Lindblad operators are $L_{nm}=\ket{\epsilon^m}\bra{\epsilon^n}$.
+The master equation (\ref{me}) is readily extended to a finite temperature reservoir \cite{breuer_theory_2007}.
+Clearly: \begin{itemize} \item{The reduced description of the ${\rm detector}_\alpha$ is $\alpha$-independent within the approximations 1-5, such that ``detector" becomes an ostensibly unique theoretical concept.} \end{itemize} The stationary state $\rho_0$ of this detector is the bare ground state $\rho_0 = \ket{\epsilon^0}\bra{\epsilon^0}$, according to which the probability of excitation of the detector initially in the ground state is ${\cal P}_{{\rm d},0}(t)=0$ for all $t$.
 Within the approximations made photon emission requires a downward dipolar transition and absorption an upward one.
 Furthermore, the energies of any photons involved must be exactly equal to the energies of the corresponding dipolar transitions involved.
 The processes captured by the master equation (\ref{me}) are precisely those captured by the $S$-matrix wherein $h$ is strictly conserved.

 Outside of the approximations 1-5 emission and absorption can occur without preserving the number of bare quanta, but evidently such (``virtual") processes are not perfectly bare-energy conserving and they are non-secular and/or non-Markovian inasmuch that they are only eliminated when both Markov and secular approximations are performed.
 These processes are allowed (not only as intermediates) by the more general matrix $S^{(\tau)}$ defined in Eq.~(\ref{stau}) and although they are viewed as unphysical in scattering theory (except as intermediates), in open quantum systems theory the opposite is true; they are allowed unless they have been suppressed by {\em approximations} whose avoidance must provide a {\em more} accurate description.
 Moreover, these approximations have a relatively narrow regime of validity \cite{breuer_theory_2007}.
 There is presently considerable interest within open quantum systems theory in understanding strong-coupling and non-Markovian effects using both numerical and analytical methods \cite{ishizaki_quantum_2010,breuer_colloquium_2016,de_vega_dynamics_2017,nazir_modelling_2016,nazir_reaction_2018}.
-From this perspective, when the approximations 1-5 breakdown the idealisations used to define the $S$-matrix must be interpreted as no longer realistic.
+From this perspective, when the approximations 1-5 break down the idealisations used to define the $S$-matrix must be interpreted as no longer realistic.